rostikrode/108-leonard-website/README.md

   * ~~sorting~~
   * ~~filtering~~
   * ~~floorplan plugin in floorplan overlay~~
-  * selection and population of share form
+  * ~selection and population of share form~
-    * in share email, send link with filtered list
+    * style the email itself
+    * fade out form and clear it and fade in response on form send (like teaser)
   * test
 * replace all document instances with ref
   * Carousel.js mostly done (2 more nav-subnav-items left)